 VBoxManage internalcommands createrawvmdk -filename c: \Users \sunuser \.Virtualbox \VDI \mydrive.vmdk -rawdisk \ \ . \PhysicalDrive0

 c: \Users \sunuser \.Virtualbox \VDI \mydrive.vmdk : Location and ‘ mydrive.vmdk’ is the configuration VMDK file of your entire physical drive.

-\ \. \PhysicalDrive0 : is the physical drive of host computer.
+\ \. \PhysicalDrive0 : is the physical drive of the host computer.
 0,1, 2 numbers can be seen from Disk management in Windows OS under Computer Management.
-You insert the number as required physical disk number, normally starts with 0.
+You insert the number as required physical disk number normally starts with 0.

-4) You can confirm that command worked correctly by visiting the location of VMDK file created.
+3) You can confirm that the command worked correctly by visiting the location of the VMDK file created.

-6) Add the newly created ‘mydrive.vmdk’ under hard disk.
-Click here to read more about how to add VMDK file in Sun VirtualBox
+5) Add the newly created ‘mydrive.vmdk’ under the hard disk.
+Click here to read more about how to add VMDK file in VirtualBox

-7) Add the newly added hard disk to your virtual machines in Sun VirtualBox and start accessing them from Virtual Machine Guest Operating system.
+6) Add the newly added hard disk to the virtual machines in VirtualBox and start accessing them from the Virtual Machine Guest Operating system.
 Since this access has the write permission, ensure that any overwriting access from guest VM will not create any issues on the host OS.

-How to Access Partitions of Physical Disk from VirtualBox
+How to Access Specific Partitions of Physical Disk from VirtualBox

 To access specific partitions of host physical disk from VirtualBox, run the same command with additional switches,